-So you want to use your iPad a whiteboard in a Teams meeting?
+So you want to use your iPad a whiteboard in a Zoom meeting?
 Well this is one way in which you can do this easily.
 You will need an iPad (obviously), a whiteboard or drawing app and it helps to have another device (main computer) to interact with the meeting as well as using the iPad to draw from.

-This post came about after seeing this tweet on the Twitter from Charles Knight.
+That post came about after seeing this tweet on the Twitter from Charles Knight.

 One solution is to join the meeting from both your main computer and your iPad at the same time.